Classification of Wine

-Wine is classified according to colors, such as White wine, Red wine, Rosé wine, and Blush wine.
+The wines are classified according to colors, such as White wine, Red wine, Rosé wine, and Blush wine.

-Blush Wine:- It is the new style of rosé wine developed in California, USA.
+d) Blush Wine:- It is the new style of rosé wine developed in California, USA.

 According to the taste, wine is classified into 3 types Dry, Medium, and Sweet.

 a) Dry Wine: It is produced when all the sugar is converted to alcohol.

 b) Sweet Wine: It is obtained when there is some sugar left after the fermentation.

 Based on the content of a wine, wines are classified as Still, Sparkling, Fortified, Aromatized, and Tonic wine.

 a) Still Wine: It is a kind of wine obtained by the natural fermentation process without adding anything else.
 This type of wine is also termed table wine.
 The alcoholic content is 10 to 14 percent above.
 Cabernet Sauvignon is one of the most popular table wines.

 b) Sparkling Wine: These are the wines bottled with the carbon dioxide produced during fermentation.
 The alcoholic percentage is between 10 to 13 percent.
 Champagne is an example of this kind of wine.